Andre-Auguto-Gavlak/pokedexVue/README.md

-# PokemonVue

-Esse é um projeto web criado com Vue 3 Link: https://iridescent-horse-863fc7.netlify.app/
+# Esse é um projeto web criado com Vue 3 Link: https://iridescent-horse-863fc7.netlify.app/

 This template should help get you started developing with Vue 3 in Vite.